 1. You will never run out of things to do

 İstanbul is full of activities and events 24/7.
 Concerts, conventions, parties, exhibitions, and sports events are held in Istanbul much more often and on a bigger scale than in other cities in Turkey.

 2. Good public transport

 Public transport in Istanbul is mostly safe and works quite well.
 A public transport card called Istanbulkart will allow you to use all public transport available in the city: boats, subways, buses, tramways, and funiculars.

 You can buy the card from Biletmatik ticket machines near metro stations, piers, and bus stations.

-You can top-up your Istanbulkart whenever you need to using Biletmatic machines.
+You can top-up your Istanbulkart whenever you need to use Biletmatic machines.

 3. A capital city that comes with good beaches

-The city is surrounded by the Marmara and Black seas.
-You can find some really great sandy and pebble beaches in the islands near Istanbul.
+The city is surrounded by the Marmara and the Black Sea.
+You can find some really great sandy and pebble beaches on the islands near Istanbul.

 There are reasonable transport links from the city to help you escape to the coast on a hot summer’s day.